i40-Tools/Related-Integration-Tools/Edoal/README.md

 Makes sure to download plugin according to your ide version.

 ## IDE support Running Project in Eclipse
-The quick and easy way to start compiling, running and coding **Edoal** is we provide a java project in Eclipse .
+The quick and easy way to start compiling, running and coding **EDOAL** is to run the java project in Eclipse that we provide.

 Thus, you need to install tools:
 * Eclipse IDE: https://www.eclipse.org/downloads/

 Import the project in eclipse and click build.
 The maven dependancies will be downloaded automatically.

-Add config.ttl to the root of your project.
+Add the config.ttl file to the root of your project.
 This file configures how the experiments will be run

 You can find Heterogeneity examples at :
 https://github.com/i40-Tools/HeterogeneityExampleData